Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The path on foot through the trees was marked with Ferd’s forest-sign, carved into trees and stones with his knife.
 They weren’t big or strong trees like at home, but they were *wide,* with big flat dark leaves that covered the sky and drank the light, so it was even darker among them than the forests at home.

 He and his men had no problem seeing in the gloom.
-The Humans though… they could see well enough to walk, but it took them a while before their eyes settled and they could see *properly.* Wild walked close behind Ferd, stepping where he stepped.
+The Humans though... they could see well enough to walk, but it took them a while before their eyes settled and they could see *properly.* Wild walked close behind Ferd, stepping where he stepped.

 Their ears seemed to make up for some of that, though.
 "Hear that?
 Something’s following us, about five o’clock."

-Ferd flicked his right ear around and, sure enough…
+Ferd flicked his right ear around and, sure enough...

 "Sounds like a hunting beast on all fours."

-"Least it’s not a fucking tiger…" Frasier commented, turning and raising his weapon.
+"Least it’s not a fucking tiger..."
+Frasier commented, turning and raising his weapon.

 "Why not?"
 Nomuk asked.